-So while there definitely is reason to be concerned, you can alleviate some of the risk by following a few simple strategies.
+So while there is definitely a reason to be concerned, you can alleviate some of the risks by working with the right partner and following a few simple strategies.

 “94% of businesses face cyber security risks.” – Forbes Insights